reproductionprohibited/yandex_final_project/README.md

 2.1.
 If you use Docker:

-* Launch Docker (e.g. Open Docker for Desktop application).
+* Launch Docker (e.g. open Docker for Desktop application).
 Don't use Github CI/CD tools to start the bot

 * Enter ```docker compose up -d``` into the terminal